 I will always remember the last day of the trail, when we saw the Machu Picchu for the first time from behind the clouds.
 Tears ran down my cheeks – a combination of pain and tiredness, but mostly because of the pure beauty!
 In that moment you realize why you started the hike in the first place, and you fall asleep truly satisfied.
 The next morning you get up at 4 o’clock in the morning for the final effort – the 1800 steps climb to the top of this Seventh World Wonder.

 Some more tips for the Salkantay Trek:

 - Don’t forget to bring your international passport.
-When you leave Machu Picchu you can put a stamp of the World Wonder in your passport.
+When you leave Machu Picchu, you can put a stamp of the World Wonder in your passport.

-- Take pills for altitude sickness
+- Take pills for altitude sickness, just in case.

-We stayed in lodges and enjoyed the beautiful nature.
+We stayed in lodges and enjoyed the beauty of nature.
 Butterflies, macaws, sloths, porcupines, crocodiles, tarantulas, snakes, anacondas and jaguars all live in the forest.
 We did different day trips and enjoyed every second on the spot.